ocaml/ocaml.org/data/planet/mirage/mirageos-110-the-eat-your-own-dogfood-release.md

 </li>
 <li><a href="https://github.com/mirage/cowabloga">cowabloga</a> is slowly emerging as a library to handle the details of rendering Zurb Foundation websites.
 It's still in active development, but being used for a few of our <a href="https://github.com/mor1/mort-www">personal websites</a> as well as this website.
 </li>
-<li><a href="https://github.com/avsm/ocaml-cohttp">cohttp</a> has had several releases thanks to external contributions, particular from <a href="https://github.com/rgrinberg">Rudy Grinberg</a> who added s-expression support and several <a href="https://github.com/avsm/ocaml-cohttp/blob/master/CHANGES">other improvements</a>.
+<li><a href="https://github.com/avsm/ocaml-cohttp">cohttp</a> has had several releases thanks to external contributions, particular from <a href="https://github.com/rgrinberg">Rudy Grinberg</a> who added s-expression support and several <a href="https://github.com/avsm/ocaml-cohttp/blob/master/CHANGES - [404 Not Found]">other improvements</a>.
 </li>
-<li><a href="https://github.com/avsm/ocaml-uri">uri</a> features performance improvements and the elimination of Scanf (considered <a href="http://www.lexifi.com/blog/note-about-performance-printf-and-format">rather slow</a> by OCaml standards).
+<li><a href="https://github.com/avsm/ocaml-uri">uri</a> features performance improvements and the elimination of Scanf (considered <a href="http://www.lexifi.com/blog/note-about-performance-printf-and-format - [404 Not Found]">rather slow</a> by OCaml standards).
 </li>
 <li><a href="https://github.com/mirage/ocaml-cow">cow</a> continues its impossible push to make coding HTML and CSS a pleasant experience, with better support for Markdown now.
 </li>
 <li>The <a href="https://github.com/avsm/ocaml-github">github</a> bindings are now also in use as part of an experiment to make <a href="http://gallium.inria.fr/blog/patch-review-on-github/">upstream OCaml development</a> easier for newcomers, thanks to Gabriel Scherer.
 </li>
 </ul>
-<p><a href="http://dave.recoil.org">Dave Scott</a> led the splitting up of several low-level Xen libraries as part of the build simplication.
+<p><a href="http://dave.recoil.org - [1 Client error: SSL connect error]">Dave Scott</a> led the splitting up of several low-level Xen libraries as part of the build simplication.
 These now compile on both Xen (using the direct hypercall interface) and Unix (using the dom0 <code>/dev</code> devices) where possible.</p>
 <ul>
 <li><a href="https://github.com/xapi-project/ocaml-evtchn">xen-evtchn</a> for the event notification mechanism.
 There are a couple of wiki posts that explain how <a href="https://mirage.io/wiki/xen-events">event channels</a> and <a href="https://mirage.io/wiki/xen-suspend">suspend/resume</a> work in MirageOS/Xen guests.
 </li>